-The increase in CpG 1018 cost of sales-product for the three and six months ended June 30, 2022, compared to the same periods in 2021, was due to an increase in sales volume as we entered into supply and collaboration agreements with major collaboration partners in the second quarter of 2021, third quarter of 2021 and second quarter of 2022 and we continued to manufacture and ship CpG 1018 adjuvant pursuant to such supply and collaboration agreements.
+The increase in CpG 1018 adjuvant cost of sales-product for the three and nine months ended September 30, 2022, compared to the same periods in 2021, was due to an increase in sales volume as we entered into supply and collaboration agreements with major collaboration partners in the second quarter of 2021, third quarter of 2021 and second quarter of 2022 and we continued to manufacture and ship CpG 1018 adjuvant pursuant to such supply and collaboration agreements.
+In connection with the Clover Amendment No 1, we obtained control of raw materials totaling \$14.5 million that had been purchased by our third-party manufacturers.
+Due to the reduction in the scope of the Clover Agreement, we recorded \$14.5 million of inventory write-off to cost of sales - product, related to these raw materials, as it is not probable that the raw materials will be manufactured into CpG 1018 adjuvant inventory and sold.